Air Canada will sack her 20 000 employees

 The grant program, which allowed employees of which 6 800 flight attendants – to be re-hired last month, covers 75% of the hourly wage for a normal worker, or up to 847 $ per week.
 The vast majority of these employees are, however, stayed at home, because the operations are almost at a standstill.

-Although Air Canada does not contribute to most of the salaries of its employees, the airline has continued to pay amounts for pension plans and benefits, cash flows, ongoing negative at a company that has lost more than a billion dollars in the last quarter.
+Although Air Canada does not contribute to most of the salaries of its employees, the airline has continued to pay amounts for pension plans and benefits, cash flows, ongoing negative at a company that has lost over a billion $ in the last quarter.

 The Montreal based company has been spending large sums since mid-march that it expects to have even less passengers between April and June.

-Although the traffic is expected to resume shortly before the end of the year, the p.-d. g. of Air Canada, Calin Rovinescu, said last week that the recovery will be slow, with at least three years of income below the average.
+Although the traffic is expected to resume shortly before the end of the year, the CEO of Air Canada, Calin Rovinescu, said last week that the recovery will be slow, with at least three years of income below the average.